lazarusA/JuliaDocs/docs/manual/getting-started.md

 ```

-If you already know Julia a bit, you might want to peek ahead at [Performance Tips](/manual/performance-tips#man-performance-tips) and [Workflow Tips](/manual/workflow-tips#man-workflow-tips).
+If you already know Julia a bit, you might want to peek ahead at [Performance Tips](/manual/performance-tips#man-performance-tips) and [Workflow Tips](/manual/workflow-tips#man-workflow-tips), or check out the comprehensive [ModernJuliaWorkflows](https://modernjuliaworkflows.github.io/) blog.